-7.5.1 AFTA QNH
+7.5.1 AMB SUA QNH

-Altimetry with reference to Area QNH is permitted throughout AFTA, with the exception of Evans Head airspace.
+Altimetry with reference to Area QNH is permitted throughout AMB SUA, with the exception of Evans Head airspace.
 The use of altimetry in R638 and M641 is only permitted when M661 is active to the same upper level.

-7.5.2 Combined AFTA
+7.5.2 Force QNH in combined airspace